 Participation in The Infant Development and the Environment Study (TIDES) began when pregnant mothers were in their first trimester of pregnancy and ended shortly after birth for girl babies and at 1-year old for boy babies.
 During the first 5 years of TIDES, we enrolled almost 800 moms and their babies across four research study sites (Rochester, NY, Seattle, WA, Minneapolis, MN, and San Francisco, CA).

-Because of the success of the initial TIDES and the importance of these and other findings related to phthalate exposures, the National Institutes of Health has funded the next phase of TIDES, which we are calling TIDES II.
-This phase will allow us to learn more about TIDES moms and their TIDES children as they grow up.
-TIDES II will continue to be based at the Icahn School of Medicine at Mount Sinai and will involve up to 700 families in Rochester, NY; Minneapolis, MN; Seattle, WA; and San Francisco, CA.
+Because of the success of the initial TIDES and the importance of its findings, the National Institutes of Health funded a second phase of the study, which we called TIDES II.
+This phase allowed us to learn more about the health of the TIDES moms and their TIDES children as they grew up.
+TIDES II was based at the Icahn School of Medicine at Mount Sinai in New York City and involved approximately 700 families with TIDES children aged 4-6 years old in Rochester, NY, Minneapolis, MN, Seattle, WA;, and San Francisco, CA.

 Our findings from TIDES suggest that prenatal exposure to common chemicals in our diet and homes, such as phthalates – chemicals that make plastics soft and flexible – may affect the development of the reproductive tract in baby boys, but not that of girls.
 These results are also affected by the amount of stress that mom reported during pregnancy.